Empirical Framework for Cournot Oligopoly with Private Information: Model

 \end{lemma}

-The proof of the lemma is in Appendix \ref{section:proof}.
 This lemma states that the equilibrium strategy for a firm is linear and strictly decreasing in its private cost.
-Each firm responds to the average cost-type of its opponent, so the equilibrium may not be Pareto efficient because some firms may produce more than the socially optimal quantities.
+Each firm responds to the average cost type of its opponent, so the equilibrium may not be Pareto efficient because some firms may produce more than the socially optimal quantities.
+Finally, we remark that if the parameters $(\beta, \lambda )$ and the shocks $(V_{it}, W_t , U_t )$ are scaled by some constant $c >0$, then the equilibrium quantities will not be affected, but the new equilibrium price will be $c \times P_t$.
+Thus the observed price and quantities cannot be rationalized by two sets of structural parameters if one of them is a scaled version of the other, aiding in the identification as we study next.